pxlrbt/bulklab/README.md

 BulkLab is a small nifty tool for bulk editing projects on GitLab.
 Just authenticate via GitLab and bulk delete, transfer, archive or unarchive your projects.

+BulkLab runs in your browser.
+No data is stored on the server.

 ## Development

 ### Requirements